 - Iowa State University C-CHANGE (ISU),

 - Penn State University Institutes of Energy and the Environment (PSU),

 - Roeslein Alternative Energy (RAE),

 - FDC Enterprises, Inc., and

-- USDA-ARS National Laboratory for Agriculture and the Environment (NLAE).
+- USDA National Laboratory for Agriculture and the Environment.

-The C-CHANGE “grass to gas” team will assess if perennials and winter crops can be used more widely as feedstock for anaerobic digestion.
+The C-CHANGE “Grass2Gas” team will assess if perennials and winter crops can be used more widely as feedstock for anaerobic digestion.
 With time, this will advance a new biobased value chain: production of renewable natural gas and associated bioproducts through the anaerobic digestion of diverse feedstocks.
 Download a 1-page summary of the project here.